Online Master of Science in Management

 How does it work?

-The Combined Bachelor’s/Master’s Option means that a student is double-counting graduate coursework.
+The Combination Bachelor’s/Master’s Option means that a student is double-counting graduate coursework.
 The graduate courses are substituting for undergraduate coursework/credits.
 With their undergraduate major department’s approval, students wishing to double count courses to both their Bachelor’s and Master’s degrees may use graduate courses to substitute for undergraduate requirements such as:

 - Major course elective